Hijiori Kokeshi – Traditional kokeshi developed in Hijiori Onsen, drawing on the traditions of the Naruko and Togatta styles [Yamagata Prefecture]

 Later, Denzo's disciple, Inoue Togoro, trained in woodworking in Togatta, also in Miyagi Prefecture, and returned to Hijiori after Denzo's death

-Hijiori-style kokeshi dolls, which are a fusion of Naruko and Togatta, retain the characteristics of both styles.
-The body the "shoulders" , and the face has tegara, which , painted from the top of the head and forehead to the ears.
+The Hijiori-style kokeshi dolls, a fusion of Naruko and Togatta styles, retain characteristics of both traditions.
+The body has the"shoulders", while the face features the"tegara,", drawn from the top of the head and forehead to the ears.

 The body is often painted yellow, with a plant design such as stacked chrysanthemums or dianthus painted on top.
 Another distinctive feature of the Hijiori style is that some dolls have a head that is hollowed out and filled with azuki beans, creating a sound